- Online Training Course #1:

 Please follow these steps if your injury is not an emergency:

-Report any injury to your supervisor and prepare an Occupational Injury Worksheet (click here to download a pdf of this form.)
+Report any injury to your supervisor and prepare an Occupational Injury Worksheet.
 Please be very specific when completing this form, for example: "cut left hand between pinky and ring fingers with a screw driver while repairing the electric outlet in Bradley building."
 Please provide other specific information to the best of your ability.
-You may request an Occupational Injury Worksheet form from your supervisor or the Human Resources Office.
+You may request an Occupational Injury Worksheet form from your supervisor or the Department of Human Resources.
 This form will be sent to the Human Resources Office and is used to report your injury.
 All injuries must be reported even though you may not desire or need medical treatment.

 Seek prompt medical care.
 Services are available at Corporate Occupational Health Solutions of Frederick, Gettysburg WellSpan ReadyCare, WORKFIRST-WellSpan Hanover, and HanoverWorks Express Care locations.

 Return to your supervisor as soon as possible after your treatment.
-Bring with you any medical forms from the doctor and turn them into the Human Resources Office.
+Bring with you any medical forms from the doctor and turn them into the Department of Human Resources.
 Tell them about your scheduled follow-up care.

 Acquire your claim number from Human Resources and present your physician with the claim number for future billing purposes.

 Return to work as soon as your doctor advises and provide your supervisor with a "Return To Work" form from your doctor.
 If medically necessary, you may return to work based on a restricted duty schedule until you are completely recovered.